-Overview – PCL for iOS and Android
+Overview – .NET Core for iOS and Android

 Build iOS, Android, Windows Phone and Universal Windows Platform (UWP) apps in a familiar .NET environment – all with a single shared code base

-What’s the advantage of using a PCL?
+What’s the advantage of using .NET Core?

-Are apps developed using a PCL fully native?
+Are apps developed fully native?

-Using an IDE like Xamarin Studio or Xamarin for Visual Studio you can develop HMI apps for iOS, Android, Windows Phone, and the Universal Windows Platform (UWP) all from a single solution containing shared code along with additional code for each target.
+You can develop HMI apps for iOS, Android, Windows Phone, and the Universal Windows Platform (UWP) all from a single solution containing shared code along with additional code for each target.

 NOTE: The OASPCL assembly still ships with the OAS Platform installation for legacy support, but we have now made the OASData and OASConfig assemblies compatible with Xamarin projects.
 More information on how to use these assemblies can be found here: